jac459/neeo2021onward/README.md

 Q. Do I need to root my Brain to run the Metadriver?
 A. No, you can also run it on additional hardware yourself, like a Raspberry Pi.

+Q. I see a new firmware from NEEO is available, can I install that and then root my Brain again?
+A. Not directly!
+A firmware update needs to be checked before it can be patched.
+Check the Telegram community, they are probably already aware of it.

 Q. Can I run the rooted Brain on a virtualised system?
 A. This should be possible, but hasn't really been pursued.
 Current experience shows no benefit of such a (more powerful) solution: custom drivers work very well on the Brain's rooted hardware.